Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Museum of the Polish Army in Warsaw collects, researches and exhibits military and historical museum pieces.

-The Museum of the Polish Army in Warsaw was established on 22 on April 1920 by decree of the Supreme Commander, Marshal of Poland Józef Piłsudski.
+The Museum of the Polish Army in Warsaw was established on April 22, 1920 by the decree of the Supreme Commander, Marshal of Poland, Józef Piłsudski.